 Our Board adopted a non-employee director compensation policy in July 2018 that became effective upon the IPO and is applicable to each member of our Board who is not also serving as an employee or consultant to the Company.
-This compensation policy provides that each such non-employee director will receive the following compensation for service on our Board:
+The Compensation Committee subsequently amended the non-employee director compensation policy effective August 17, 2021 and subsequently effective November 2, 2021.
+This compensation policy, as in effect prior to the August 2021 amendment, provided that each such non-employee director would receive the following compensation for service on our Board: